 Specify where the user will be redirected.
 The

 result_urlparameter is the location the user will be redirected to once they have set their password.
 In this case, this should be back to the target app login page.
-See Redirect users to other URLs for details.
+To learn more, read Redirect Users After Login.

 Specify the lifespan of the invitation link.
 Use the

 ttl_secparameter to set how long the invitation link will remain active.
 This should align with your relevant security concerns.
 The link is a one time use, so once the user has set their password, it is not vulnerable to reuse.

 Verify the email address.
 As long as this invitation is being sent to the email registered to the account, you should set the email as